We pride ourselves on our refreshing approach to estate agency, and the things which makes us different.

 The costs involved in selling your property consist of:

-- Energy Performance Certificate - It is a legal requirement to have commissioned an EPC before marketing can start.
-Proper Local can organise an EPC on your behalf at a cost of £90+VAT.
+Energy Performance Certificate - It is a legal requirement to have commissioned an EPC before marketing can start.
+Proper Local can organise an EPC on your behalf at a cost of £75 including VAT

 Are there any additional marketing costs?